 50W-Again the 50W series reflects on the output and power transformers used.
 The actual power output varies from 50W at compression (6L6 with tube rectifier) to 60W at compression (EL34 with solid state rectifier).
 The 50W series is only offered with fixed bias, but tube or solid state rectifier options are available.
 We stock the standard and blues transformers.
 "Precision" is by special order.
 Tubes can be 2 x 6L6, 2x5881 or 2 x EL34.
 We will build with KT-66 output tubes by special request.
 It's been suggested that we check out the Tung Sol 7581 (which is very similar to a 6L6GC), but we don't have any first-hand experience yet.

 We believe the transformers, in combination with the choice of output tubes, (and of course speakers) are key to the sonic signature of your Club Amplifier.
 We spent years selecting our transformer supplier, a true magnetics master.
 Our power and output transformers are made in the USA.
 We must give credit where due.
 The sonic options reflect on his skill as a magnetics "artist".
 You benefit from a truly artful product built with pride to very conservative standards.
+Our magnetics master, Bud Purvine, has retired.
+We still have some inventory and Bud is working with us to find a new source that continue his traditional sound.

 Standard-The best choice for most musicians the standard series output transformers offer truly great sonic performance that rivals the best of the best that has ever been built; strong tight bass, breathing mids and sparkling (but smooth) highs.
 We call it our "standard" but there is nothing standard about it.
 It sets THE STANDARD for great guitar sonics.